KG700/explore-space/README.md

 - Convert css files to modular style.

 #### Test Improvements
-- Learn how to test applications with redux then test:
+- Learn how to test applications with redux using Jest and Enzyme, then test:
 - [ ] App: WelcomeMessage displays when page is first loaded
 - [ ] App: Rocket cards display when Rockets is selected
 - [ ] App: Dragon cards display when Dragons is selected